SpydrCS/PFL_Project_1/README.md

 Second, we use a function capable of multiplying a monomial by another monomial which is done by multiplying the coefficients and multiplying the variables, using the multiplyVars function.
 This function is called **multiplyOne**.
 Finally, we use a function capable of multiplying a polynomial by another polynomial, which is done by multiplying each monomial of the first polynomial by each monomial of the second polynomial, using the multiplyOne function.
 This function is called **multiply**.
 After that, we simply transform the internal representation of the polynomial into a string with the function multiplication.
+The function that adds all of these functions together is called **multiplication**.

 ## Derivation